rozek/svelte-drag-and-drop-actions/README.md

 ### Usage Example ###

-The following example illustrates plain dragging of a "Draggable" within the bounds of a given "Arena"
+The following example illustrates plain dragging of a "Draggable" within the bounds of a given "Arena".
+Read below to understand how it is working.

 ```
 <script>